Paul-Mallet/42/ft_transcendence/README.md

 * **Hologram Blue** : #007AFF;  ![ ](https://img.shields.io/badge/-007AFF?style=flat-square&color=007AFF)

 Immersive Elements:

 * The Loading screens feature portal animations.
-* The AI Opponent is represented as a "Meeseeks," programmed to help you practice (but getting increasingly frustrated if the game lasts too long).
+* The AI Opponent is represented as a "Meeseeks," programmed to help you practice... or not.
 * User Avatars and default profiles are based on various characters from the Citadel of Ricks.

 ## 🛠 Technical Stack